getditto/DittoSwiftTools/README.md

 2. Select "Add Package"
 3. Select which DittoSwiftTools products you would like, then select "Add Package"

+*If you are looking for compatibility with Ditto v4, please target the [v4 branch](https://github.com/getditto/DittoSwiftTools/tree/v4) in the Swift Package Manager.*

 ## Usage

 There are four targets in this package: Presence Viewer, Data Browser, Export Logs, Disk Usage.

 ### 1. Presence Viewer